FAQ 2020 Update

 18. Can I sell my AsaChan?

 You can sell your AsaChan, there is no agreement necessary regarding second hand sales.
-I would advise people who are less familiar with the handpan community that it is generally encouraged that such rare instruments are not bought and sold simply for profit.
-I especially ask that AsaChan do not be placed for sale on ebay or any other similar auction website.
-I will refuse to retune any AsaChan that is sold in this manner for profit.
+We would advise people who are less familiar with the handpan community that it is generally encouraged that such rare instruments are not bought and sold simply for profit.

 19. Do you have a problem with me swapping/trading my AsaChan?

 No you are free to swap your AsaChan for whatever you wish.

 20. Do you recommend any care and maintenance procedures for the AsaChan.